cloud-ca/api-docs/source/includes/compute/_instances.md

 <code>DELETE /services/<a href="#service-connections">:service_code</a>/<a href="#environments">:environment_name</a>/instances/:id</code>

 Destroys an existing instance.
 The instance needs to be in the *Running*, *Stopped* or *Error* state for the operation to work.
-This endpoint allows you to do additional cleanup of resources attached to this instance such as public IP addresses, volumes and snapshots.
-If the purgeImmediately flag is not true, then it will not completely remove the instance from the environment (i.e. the instance could still be recovered).
+This endpoint allows you to do additional cleanup of resources attached to this instance such as [public IPs](#public-ips), [volumes](#volumes) and [snapshots](#snapshots).
+If the purgeImmediately flag is not true, then it will not completely remove the instance from the [environment](#environments). (i.e. the instance could still be recovered).

 Optional | &nbsp;